-(5) Using a wide flat-bladed tool such as a trim stick, pry the trim panel away from the door around the perimeter and remove the trim panel.
+(4) Using a trim stick or another suitable wide flat-bladed tool, gently pry the perimeter edges of the trim panel away from the liftgate inner panel to release the retainers.

 NOTE: To aid in the removal of the trim panel, start at the bottom of the panel.